 One Pagers are Attention Grabbing

-It isn’t feasible for businesses to send several information pages to potential clients to advertise their products and services.
-People in the marketing department looking to promote a fast-food chain or outlet will look to use the shortest route to grab the attention of potential clients.
 This might include banner ads, pay-per-click advertisements, social media ads, one page pamphlets, flyers, well-designed banners, and billboards placed at critical locations, or TV ads with a short message.
 All these are meant to grab the attention of potential customers.
 All these are meant to grab the attention of potential customers.
-And each of these methods would use little information for generating a significant impact.
+Each of these methods would use little information to generate a significant impact.
 Hence, one pagers are attention-grabbing machines used to disseminate information and make it catchy.

 Where videos, audio messages, and other forms of multimedia content might not be feasible, a one pager (e.g., in the form of a flyer advertising deals of fast food) would do the trick.